 Table 9-1 identifies the estimate for the FY 2016-17 and FY 2017-18 budgets that support the administrative activities of the CCJPA for the Capitol Corridor service.
-For FY 2015-16, the CCJPA is requesting \$175,000 in additional funds to support administrative duties and functions that have been assumed by the CCJPA in order to (1) ensure Amtrak's pricing and corresponding invoices for the CCJPA operating contracts conform with the PRIIA Section 209 Policy and (2) provide staff resources to meet the guidelines and objectives of the state's Cap and Trade capital funding program, including but not limited preparing applications, grant compliance, and overall program management The administrative budget for FY 2016-17 is the same as the request for FY 2015-16.
+The FY 15-16 expenses to support the CCJPA's administrative and management activities will remain the same as the current FY 14-15 Administrative Budget [\$2,134,000].
+For FY 2016-17, the CCJPA is requesting \$175,000 in additional funds to support administrative duties and functions that have been assumed by the CCJPA in order to (1) ensure Amtrak's pricing and corresponding invoices for the CCJPA operating contracts conform with the PRIIA Section 209 Policy and (2) provide staff resources to meet the guidelines and objectives of the state's Cap and Trade capital funding program, including but not limited preparing applications, grant compliance, and overall program management.